cyrus-and/gdb-dashboard/README.md

 ### Common styles

-These are general purpose [ANSI][] styles defined for convenience and used within the default modules:
+These are general purpose [ANSI][] styles defined for convenience and used by default modules:

 - `style_selected_1`;
 - `style_selected_2`;